 Clinic letter to GP

 Face to face feedback session with the individual and partner/ family member as appropriate and agreed

-The practitioner who offers full adult ADHD assessments is:
+The practitioners who offer full adult ADHD assessments are:

 Costs of the Step 2 diagnostic review where the Step 1 screening data have already been established are £300 for an hour’s consultation.
 Subsequent follow up appointments are £150 for a half hour review.